 decays.
-We will show how it is possible during reheating to produce dark
+We will show how it is possible during reheating to produce dark matter particles that are too weakly coupled to thermalize.

 - Mod.
+B: Thermal freeze-out paradigm.
+First, we will discuss hot dark matter and we will explain why it is not viable.
+Standard model neutrinos belong to this class, and they can only be a sub component.
+We will then investigate cold dark matter and review the motivation for weakly interacting massive particles (WIMPs).
+These particles reach thermal equilibrium with the bath at early times and therefore their couplings to standard model particles are a potential probe to test WIMP models.
+We will review experimental searches for WIMPs (also known as "Smash it-break it-shake it") and these include experiments at particle colliders, detection of cosmic rays by Earth- or satellite-based telescopes, and underground experiments searching for elastic scattering. - Mod.
 C: Feebly interacting particles (FIPs), which are both dark matter candidates and can solve additional open questions in particle physics; the QCD axion as a solution to the strong CP problem is a prominent example.
 We will describe the "Smash it-break it-shake it" searches in the axion case.
 Among other probes, we will focus on astrophysical searches for FIPs, their production in stars and transients (supernovae and neutron star mergers), and the observables associated with their production.
 We will discuss laboratory searches and some of the most promising new ideas in the direct detection of these elusive particles.

-Learning goalsThis course aims to introduce Ph.D. students to one of the most urgent questions to answer in fundamental physics: the one about the particle identity of dark matter.
+This course aims to introduce Ph.D. students to one of the most urgent questions to answer in fundamental physics: the one about the particle identity of dark matter.
 The target audience includes students working on both theoretical and experimental particle and astroparticle physics.
-The objectives of this course are to learn the observational evidence for dark matter, particle physics frameworks motivated from the top down, and their experimental tests.Teaching methodsThis course will consist of lecture-based instruction delivered through
+The objectives of this course are to learn the observational evidence for dark matter, particle physics frameworks motivated from the top down, and their experimental tests.

-Blackboard, with students encouraged to actively engage during class
+This course will consist of lecture-based instruction delivered through Blackboard, with students encouraged to actively engage during class

 Course on

-transversal, interdisciplinary.
+transversal, □ Yes

+interdisciplinary,

-transdisciplinary ⊠ No
+transdisciplinary

 skills

-Available for PhD ⊠ Yes
+Available for PhD

 students from other

+courses

+□ No

 Prerequisites

 (not mandatory)